GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 __Humanitarian Action__

-In humanitarian action, choropleth maps are used to:
+In humanitarian action, choropleth maps or graduated symbol maps are used to:

 - Identify vulnerable regions: Maps can show areas with high poverty rates, conflict, or disaster impact, helping responders prioritize regions most in need of aid.
-- Track disease outbreaks: For instance, during an epidemic, choropleth maps can show areas with high infection rates, helping to direct medical resources and prevent further spread.
+- Track disease outbreaks: For instance, during an epidemic, you can show areas with high infection rates, helping to direct medical resources and prevent further spread.
 - Monitor food insecurity and famine risks: Maps that illustrate food scarcity help humanitarian organizations focus on regions where food aid is needed the most.

 __Environmental Science__

-- Show pollution levels: Choropleth maps can depict air or water quality across regions, helping to identify polluted areas.
+- Show pollution levels: Depict air or water quality across regions, helping to identify polluted areas.
 - Track deforestation: Maps highlighting forest coverage changes make it easy to spot deforestation trends.
 - Climate impact: Regions prone to temperature rise or extreme weather can be highlighted to aid climate adaptation efforts.

 __Public Health__

-- Visualize health disparities: Choropleth maps can show regions with high rates of disease, poor access to healthcare, or varying vaccination rates.
+- Visualize health disparities: Show regions with high rates of disease, poor access to healthcare, or varying vaccination rates.
 - Resource allocation: Health authorities use these maps to allocate medical resources based on areas with higher health needs.

 __Urban Planning and Infrastructure__